openfga/go-sdk/README.md

 options := ClientListRelationsOptions{
     // You can rely on the model id set in the configuration or override it for this specific request
     AuthorizationModelId: openfga.PtrString("01GAHCE4YVKPQEKZQHT2R89MQV"),
-    // Max number of requests to issue in parallel, defaults to 10
-    MaxParallelRequests: openfga.PtrInt32(5),
 }

 // Only a single filter is allowed by the API for the time being